clamchowder/PmcReader/README.md

 ### AMD, Testing Controls
 For 17h and newer CPUs (Zen stuff):
 - Op Cache: Can be used to disable the micro-op cache.
 Not documented by AMD, generally drops performance by a few percent.
 Use at your own risk.
 - Core Performance Boost: Can be used to disable Core Performance Boost, which will prevent the CPU from raising frequencies beyond base clock.
+Potentially useful for ensuring clock consistency when microbenchmarking, or just making your CPU more power efficient.
-- L1D Stream Prefetcher, L2 Stream Prefetcher: Toggles MSR bits that should request the respective prefetchers to be disabled, but not sure if works.
+- L1D Stream Prefetcher, L2 Stream Prefetcher: Toggles MSR bits that should request the respective prefetchers to be disabled, but I'm not sure if it works.
 - Set CPU Name String: Can be used to set the CPU name reported by the CPUID instruction.
 This can be funny, but can also cause strange behavior.
 Benchmark apps and CPU-Z may misidentify your CPU.
-Ryzen Master think you're on a different CPU and not show your saved profiles.
+Ryzen Master may think you're on a different CPU and not show your saved profiles.